overte-org/overte/BUILD_OSX.md

 ## Compiling

-If you installed Qt5 as instructed above, we need to add its path to the environment as instructed by Homebrew:
+If you installed the Qt5 **system** package as instructed above, you need to add its path to the environment as instructed by Homebrew:
 ```bash
 export PATH="/opt/homebrew/opt/qt@5/bin:$PATH"
 ```
-If you only need Qt5 on your machine (for example if you only develop Overte), you can make this change permanent as well:
+If you *only* need Qt5 on your machine (for example if you only develop Overte), you can make this change permanent as well:
 ```bash
 echo 'export PATH="/opt/homebrew/opt/qt@5/bin:$PATH"' >> ~/.zshrc
 ```